bmnidhin/t4lk135-server/README.md

-# Usefull APIs
+# REST API For Audio Tracks

+/ all api routes
+/listen - entire list of audio tracks
-A list of Usefull APIs
+/playlist - entire list of playlists